There have never been as many brands as there are today. And it's not slowing down — markets are only going to get more saturated.

 Yes, you absolutely need to do customer research but realize that you're getting category-level insights.
 You learn about the problems people have and what they'd like.
 And then — with the best intentions — you build pretty much the same thing your competitors build to solve the problem.

 If you're not clear on your brand DNA and just follow the research insights, this can easily lead to sameness.

 “People don't know what they want until you show it to them.” - Steve Jobs

-IKEA is the 16 most valuable retailer in the world, making it the most valuable furniture retail brand.
+IKEA is the 16th most valuable retailer in the world.
+This makes it the most valuable furniture retail brand.
 In 2019 they got 1 billion store visitors and 2.8 billion visits to its websites.

 Now imagine you're doing consumer research for them.
 You're looking into the friction its customers are experiencing and their 'jobs to be done'.
-Without a doubt, you will learn that the people will complain about the shortage of staff in the stores, how it's difficult to find the parts, difficulties with assembly.
-It takes way long to navigate the stores.
+Without a doubt, you will learn that people will complain about the shortage of staff in the stores, how it's difficult to find the parts, and what difficulties they’re experiencing with assembly.
+It takes way too long to navigate the stores.
 Too many pieces!
 How it sucks to load your car with all the boxes.
 The furniture doesn't last that long.
 The stores are too far from everything.
-Etc etc.
+And so on.

 If they listened to the complaints and addressed them, focused on the customer experience, eliminated friction, it'd become a vanilla brand and we'd stop buying it.

 It’s just much easier to be a copycat.
 Making something that people already know they want seems like a smart idea and easy to do, which is why so many go for it.

 What they’re often missing in the process is thinking about second-order effects— that they’ll end up with something just like the other stuff out there.
 This is why most brand messaging is nearly identical.
 Instead of doing the hard work of gathering insight from customers and discovering open positions in the market, companies look at their competitors for direction.

 Original thought is hard, so marketers use messaging they’ve seen before.